top of page

 Steven also directed the UK premiere of Tanya Barfield's Bright Half Life (King's Head Theatre), and the world premiere of Shaun McKenna's Rocky Road (Jermyn Street Theatre), the latter of which was listed by The Guardian among the top digital theatre experiences of UK lockdown.
 Other directing credits include the UK Debut of The Refugee Orchestra Project at LSO St Luke's, and the acclaimed three-month run of S. Asher Gelman’s Afterglow, for which Steven was again nominated Best Director at the Off West End Awards.

 Steven is an ongoing member of the Young Vic Genesis Directors Network, and in 2020 was named an Emerging Leader in the UK Cultural Sector by the Clore Foundation.
-His work has been supported by Arts Council England, Ambassador Theatre Group, Sonia Friedman Productions, Cameron Mackintosh, the Rumi Foundation, the Tej Kohli Foundation, and the Clore Duffield Foundation.
+His work has been supported by Arts Council England, the Ambassador Theatre Group, Sonia Friedman Productions, Cameron Mackintosh, the Rumi Foundation, the Tej Kohli Foundation, and the Clore Duffield Foundation.